Securing the Western Pacific’s wildest rivers

 Today, thousands of international anglers annually flyfish Kamchatka and other rivers in the Russian Far East, sustaining a healthy ecotourism trade for local guides and tourism operators.

 Wild Salmon Center works with local organizations, government officials, and businesses throughout the Russian Far East to educate citizens about salmon, support community-based conservation planning and watershed restoration, and to assist with anti-poaching measures.

-We also team up with partners to host community meetings and town halls, youth education programs, community festivals, and other education and outreach events.
+We also team up with partners such as Boomerang Outdoor Club to host community meetings and town halls, youth education programs, community festivals, and other education and outreach events.